 I grabbed some tomatillos the last time I went grocery shopping because I wanted to try cooking with them.
 I love Mexican food and really enjoy salsa verde so I decided to give them a try.
 I found a recipe on Simply Recipes for Chile Verde and instantly knew I had to make it.
 It was a fun and simple recipe to make and the house smelled amazing.
 I served it in tortillas with cotija cheese and extra verde sauce on top for my husband and me–we both really liked it a lot.
 The pork was tender and the sauce was a bit spicy and full of amazing flavor.
 I served this delicious dinner with warm tortillas and homemade refried beans.

 - 1 jalapeno, seeds and ribs removed, chopped

-- 1 bunch cilantro leaves, cleaned and chopped
+- 1 bunch of cilantro leaves, cleaned and chopped

-- 1 1/2 to 2 lbs of pork loin (or shoulder), trimmed of excess fat and cut into to 2-inch cubes
+- 1 1/2 to 2 lbs of pork shoulder, trimmed of excess fat and cut into 2-inch cubes

 - Sea salt and freshly cracked black pepper, to taste

 - 3 garlic cloves, peeled and finely chopped